Background pattern

 • burning sensation

-• dizziness or feeling of spinning (vertigo)
+• feeling of dizziness or "spinning" (vertigo)

-• circulatory insufficiency
+• circulatory failure

 • lung infection (pneumonia)

-• mouth sores; inflammation of the mouth
+• mouth sores; mouth inflammation

 • gastrointestinal perforation